AutoML

 Also in applications built with the Thinkwise Platform, machine learning techniques are often leveraged for calculations that are difficult or impossible to express with regular code.
 This is possible because historical data are usually available for training a model.
 Some examples include:

-• Risk assessments based on many variables, eg insurance risks
+- Risk assessments based on many variables, for example insurance risks

 Automated machine learning